nupfel/nofuss/README.md

 The library uses official ESP8266httpUpdate library.
 Current version of the library restarts the modules after SPIFFS update, thus preventing the firmware to be updated too.
 There is a recent commit fixing that which is not yet pushed to PlatformIO.
 Check [Fix example for ESP8266httpUpdate][5] for more info.

 With the new version the library will work fine, but you will never get the final NOFUSS_FIRMWARE_UPDATED message since the board will reset before.
-To fix this modify the ESP8266httpUpdate to comment out the ```ESP.restart()``` line.
+To fix this modify the ESP8266httpUpdate.cpp file to comment out the ```ESP.restart()``` line.
 The library will then emit the message and restart the board itself.

 ```
 299,300c299,300